 The final presentation was “ASP.NET Tips and Tricks” by Tejas Shah.
 This was a good overview of asp.net fundamentals, and how to use them to improve application performance.
 However, the day was not over here!
-We kept the audience entertained with prizes and give-aways.
+We kept the audience entertained with prizes and giveaways.
 Names were drawn for prizes and there was a quiz session with great gifts for the winners.

-Reference: Pinal Dave (http://blog.SQLAuthority.com)
+Reference: Pinal Dave (https://blog.sqlauthority.com)

 Excellent event ..

 many thanks for providing a chance to download the presentations.

 Nice and wonderful gathering with good information.
 Please tell me what is the procedure and requirements to attend these types of seminars.
 I would like to visit India to boost my career.

 you should tell MS people that we can run full fledged Tech-Ed in Ahmedabad due to knowledge hungry people who never misses chance to learn something new, especially when we have speaker like Pinal, Jacob and Harish.

 Thanks riteshshahsh.
 But How Can I participate in Tech-ED.
 What is the procedure and requirements.I want all these things Because I live here in Lahore .
 I would face some VISA Constraints as well.

 Tech-Ed is over now, Microsoft used to arrange tech-ed every year.
 Generally it used to have session for 3-4 days.
 Pinal used to blog whenever tech-ed event get arranged so after seeing it, you can register yourself from Microsoft website, get pass and plan to come down in India.